 The original single blood vessel then becomes the aorta and carries oxygen-rich blood from the heart to the body.
 A patch made of fabric -- or sometimes tissue from the outside of the heart -- closes the hole between the two sides of the heart.

 After the surgery, the baby will spend several days in the hospital and may need pain medication, like acetaminophen (Tylenol) or ibuprofen (Advil or Motrin).
-It will take a few weeks for him to fully recover, and he'll probably need more rest than usual in that time.
+It will take a few weeks for them to fully recover, and they'll probably need more rest than usual in that time.

 Outlook and Follow-Up Care